This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Knows first name, sex, and age

-- Following two to three-step instructions
+- Following two- or three-step instructions

 At home, you should keep communication open with your child’s healthcare team, who will provide daily exercises that work on the toddler’s cognitive and physical development.